 Growing a grape holly plant in the landscape will offer unique interest to the area.
-Not only easy to grow and care for, these lovely plants also offer an abundance of food to wildlife through their fall berries.
+Not only easy to grow and care for, but these lovely plants offer an abundance of food to wildlife through their fall berries.
 These plants will also add year-round interest through their attractive foliage color and texture.

 Grape Holly Plant Info

 Although the berries are too sour to suit human taste buds, they are safe to eat and can be used in jellies and jams.
-Birds love them, and disburse the seeds as they feed.
+Birds love them and disburse the seeds as they feed.

 Plant grape hollies in a partially shaded area with moist, neutral to slightly acidic, well-draining soil.
 M. aquifolium makes an excellent specimen or foundation plant and also looks good in shrub groupings or borders.
 When closely planted, the prickly, holly-like foliage forms a barrier that few animals will try to penetrate.